-PBL is introduced in this course for you to gain knowledge and skills by investigating and responding to an engaging challenge in various topics of the course.
-The students will work in groups.
-There will be various challenging problems presented to the students.
-Note that the allocations for each group would be performed at random.
-The aim of PBL is to work on the solution to a problem both analytically and via software implementation.
 There will be five online quizzes on various topics contributing to 10% towards the course.
 These quizzes will be via Moodle.
 The quizzes will aid understanding of the material.
-The assessment towards the actual problem challenge will be 10% towards the course.
-This will include a brief report submission which is due in Week 9.
 Detailed course material and all lecture videos are available in OpenLearning.
 To ensure that you use the materials effectively, a mark of 5% is allocated to the progress bar monitor.